restarian/bracket_print/docs/usage_and_examples/as_a_string.md

 ---

 ### Concatenation:
-It is easy and programmatically efficient to assemble strings using bracket print.
-The process can be made the most efficient by turning off style formatting via the option member like below.
+It is easy and programmatically efficient to assemble strings using Bracket Print.
+The process is made more efficient by setting the *style* option to false via the option member like in the example below.

 ```javascript
 var up = require("bracket_print")({style: false})